kelkelatl/kelkelatl.github.io/docs/events.md

-i suspect google play has blocked some apps i used in the past, flagged account possibly? sexual activity aplears yo have been faked tonight recreational drugs have had noneffect except for the DMT which was very intemse after one inhale
+i suspect google play has blocked some apps i used in the past, flagged account possibly? sexual activity aplears yo have been faked tonight recreational drugs have had noneffect except for the DMT which was very intemse after one inhale repeated mentions of a non-functioning phone charger (Baby is the phone, its been charged in varioys ways in the past